waynedovey/rh-advanced-cluster-security/03-step3/assignment.md

 ---
 slug: step3
-id: nwdlnze5iicz
+id: 2v4vxnlrnoer
 type: challenge
 title: Application Lifecycle
 notes:
 - type: text
   contents: |-
-    In the next learning module, we cover Application management with ACM and the following Concepts:
+    In the next learning module, we cover Application management with ACS and the following Concepts:

     * Label the Managed Clusters with the appropriate "Role"
     * Clone an example application (GitOps)
     * Deploy the example applicaton
-    * Review the application has been deployed using the ACM GitOps Controller
+    * Review the application has been deployed using the ACS GitOps Controller

     Let's begin!
 tabs: